simonspa/corryvreckan/src/modules/DUTAssociation/README.md

 ### Parameters
 * `spatial_cut`: Maximum spatial distance in local coordinates in x- and y-direction allowed between cluster and track for association with the DUT.
 Expects two values for the two coordinates, defaults to twice the pixel pitch.
-* `timing_cut`: Maximum time difference allowed between cluster and track for association for the DUT.
-Default value is `200ns`.
+* `time_cut_factor`: Factor by which the `time_resolution` of the device will be multiplied by.
+This value is then used as the maximum time difference allowed between cluster and track for association.
+Defaults to `1.0`.
 * `use_cluster_centre`: If set true, the cluster centre will be compared to the track position for the spatial cut.
 If false, the nearest pixel in the cluster will be used.
 Defaults to `false`.

 ### Plots produced